kageru/mdb-content/src/lesscode.md

 ### Index generation

-This problem was partially solved in the last step because we already had a list of all output paths sorted by edit date.
+This problem was partially solved in the last step because A already had a list of all output paths sorted by edit date.
 All that is left now is to generate some static html from that.
-We thus make some changes:
+I thus make some changes:
 ```sh
 output() {
     echo "$1" >> index.html